Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 #### Adding Controls

-Since creating heads requires saving several poses consecutively, while not required, controls can help you pose your bones quickly and effectively.
+Since creating Heads requires saving several poses consecutively, while not required, controls can help you pose your bones quickly and effectively.
 You can create controls by adding external controller bones that influence the internal ones, making it easier to access and pose as well as reset to a neutral transformation.

 You can create controls in many different ways.
 The following example uses **Bone Constraints** and simple geometrical shapes included in the reference Blender project to quickly set up easy-to-access controller bones for the character's facial bones.
 For more information on rigging and constraints, see Blender's documentation for additional details on [character rigging](https://www.youtube.com/watch?v=-gIL6VZ-bkE) and [object constraints](https://www.youtube.com/watch?v=fx33sPEAZEk).